 Real estate vacancies in Piedmont Addition South are 3.8%, which is lower than one will find in 74.9% of American neighborhoods.
 Demand for real estate in Piedmont Addition South is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-American households most often have a car, and regularly they have two or three.
-But households in the Piedmont Addition South neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Piedmont Addition South neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 40.6% of the households here have four, five, or more cars.
 That is more cars per household than in 98.3% of the neighborhoods in the nation.

 Did you know that the Piedmont Addition South neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 74.4% of this neighborhood's residents have Mexican ancestry.